stoermelder/vcvrack-packone/README.md

 The PackOne plugin gives you some modules for [VCV Rack](https://www.vcvrack.com).

 **Stable versions are released in the [VCV Library](https://vcvrack.com/plugins.html#packone).
 [Nightly builds](https://github.com/stoermelder/vcvrack-packone/releases/tag/Nightly) of the latest commit are also available for all platforms.
 Please review the [changelog](./CHANGELOG.md) for this plugin.**

+If you like my modules consider donating to https://paypal.me/stoermelder.
+Thank you for your support!

 ![Intro image](./docs/intro.png)